devopsexpertlearning/stop-start-ec2-instance-automatically/README.md

 ---

-# start-ec2-instance-automatically from UI (Below are Steps to set up UI)

-## Setup Instructions
+## Setup UI Instructions with Cognito

 ### 1. Create Lamda Function
 Create lambda function with code and select runtime env python3.
 File name should be lambda_function.py or